**Note that public tours are suspended indefinitely. Check back with us, or the Federal Reserve

-This post explains how to take a free tour of the Federal Reserve Building in NYC, including tips on hours, how to get here, as well as other tips to help you plan your visit.
-A tour of the vaults is listed among the top free things to do in NYC.
+This post explains how to take a free tour of the Federal Reserve Building in NYC which is one of the top free things to do in NYC.

 The best part about the guided tour is that it is entirely free.
 All you have to do is sign up ahead of time in order to make sure you get a spot.